-- Baseline provision of care should include: - i.
+- In a declared emergency in which the NKC Emergency Operations Center (EOC) is convened, standing orders specific to the emergency at hand will be communicated to facilities, staff and medical staff. - They are subject to change depending on changes in conditions. - They may vary from facility to facility. - Nursing services may exercise discretion and clinical judgment in their application. - Baseline provision of care should include: - i.
 Dialyzer: any single use dialyzer - ii.
 Dialysate: [Ca++] and [K+] per patient prescription: if emergency obligates decreased frequency or shortened time call physician for K+ orders if normal bath is < or > 2K+. - iii.
-Heparinization 1.0 cc (1000 units) prime; 1.0 cc (1000 units) hourly, adjusted according to hours run) may be used. - iv.
+Heparinization: 3.0 cc (3000 units) bolus. - iv.
 Time: provision of maximum dialysis time feasible given the nature of the emergency, in conjunction with instructions from the EOC. - v.
 Kayexalate (Hyperkalemia ICD10 = E87.5) provide patient with Kayexalate as needed from disaster supplies (30 gm).

-Suzanne Watnick, MD Physician Name (Please Print) RN Name (Please Print) Physician signature (see referral sheet) RN signature Date
+Suzanne Watnick, MD Physician Name (Please Print)

+Physician signature (see Initial Orders)

+Date